ibm-cloud-docs/speech-to-text/models-ng.md

 | Korean | `ko-KR_Multimedia` | **No** | GA |
 {: caption="Table 2.
 Next-generation multimedia models"}

+### The English medical telephony model
+{: #models-medical}

+The beta next-generation `en-WW_Medical_Telephony` understands terms from the medical and pharmacological domains.
+Use the model in situations where you need to transcribe common medical terminology such as medicine names, product brands, medical procedures, illnesses, types of doctor, or COVID-19-related terminology.

+Common use cases include conversations between a patient and a medical provider (for example, a doctor, nurse, or pharmacist):
+-   "My head is hurting.
+I need an Ibuprofen, please."
+-   "Can you suggest an orthopedist who specializes in osteoarthritis?"
+-   "Can you please help me find an internist in Chicago?"

+The new model is available for all supported English dialects: Australian, Indian, UK, and US.
+The new model supports language model customization and grammars as beta functionality.
+It supports most of the same parameters as the `en-US_Telephony` model, including `smart_formatting`.
+It does *not* support the following parameters: `low_latency`, `profanity_filter`, `redaction`, and `speaker_labels`.

 ## Specifying a model for speech recognition
 {: #models-ng-specify}